aws/aws-toolkit-vscode/designs/webviews/webviews-general.md

 ### Out-of-scope

 * Architectures or frameworks for the webviews
+  * A best-practices guide to developing webviews with the architecture/framework decided on above.
 * Look and feel discussions
 * A detailed list of user experiences to port to webviews